ellisp/blog-source/_posts/2018-12-23-persian-monarchs.md

     p2_counters = p2_counters,
     known_pack = known_pack))
 }
+{% endhighlight %}

+Having defined the functionality of a single hand, I then wrote a function for the main cycle of a game of user-specified rounds.
+This is basically a wrapper around `pm_hand`, making it user-friendly for a player with sufficient messages to the console.

+{% highlight R lineanchors %}
 #-----------------------Human versus computer---------------------
 #' Play a human v computer game of Persian Monarchs
 #'